shubhamchdhary/shubhamchdhary.github.io/content/news/_index.md

 * <span style="color: #3498DB;">[June 2023]</span> Attending <a href="https://www.linkedin.com/posts/shubhamchdhary_s2n-iiitd-iitindore-activity-7080189346078744576-5aim?utm_source=share&utm_medium=member_desktop">TMA PhD School and TMA Conference 2023</a> in Naples, Italy.
 <br> <br>

 * <span style="color: #3498DB;">[April 2023]</span> I've received the SIGCOMM Student Travel Grant to attend <a href="https://tma.ifip.org/2023/phd-school/">TMA PhD School</a> and <a href="https://tma.ifip.org/2023/">TMA Conference 2023</a> in Naples, Italy.
-I'll also be presenting a poster on our work on the utilization of multipath networks for video conferencing.
+I'll also be presenting a poster on our work on the utilization of multipath networks for video conferencing. :clap:
 <br> <br>

 <br>